mgahsan/ProgrammingAssignment2/SolutionManual.md

 a : A square numeric or complex matrix containing the coefficients of the linear system. b : A numeric or complex vector or matrix giving the right-hand side of the linear system.
 ... : Further arguments passed to or from other methods
 ```

-This function basically solves the linear equation $a * x = b$ for $x$; where $b$ can be a matrix or a vector.
+This function basically solves the linear equation $a \times x = b$ for $x$; where $b$ can be a matrix or a vector.
 The argument $b$ is also defined such that if it is not included as an argument in the function, it is assumed to be an identity matrix by R. This characteristic of $b$ allows the calculation on an inverse of $a$ by using the `solve(a)` function.

-When $b$ is missing in the function the generic equation becomes $a*x=I$ or, $x =$ $I \over a$ $=a^{-1}$.
+When $b$ is missing in the function the generic equation becomes $a \times x=I$ or, $x = {I \over a} = {a^{ - 1}}$.
 Therefore, given that $a$ is an invertible square matrix, $x$ is simply the inverse of that matrix.

-### Making the Cache Matrix
+### The Cache Matrix

-The following function creates a special "matrix' object that can cache its own "inverse matrix."
-The function takes a matrix input 'x' as an  argument and then creates an environment that can cache the inverse of that matrix.
+The `makeCacheMatrix` function creates a special "matrix' object that can cache its own inverse matrix.
+The function takes a matrix input 'x' as an  argument and then creates an environment that can both 'produce and cache the inverse of that matrix' and 'retrieve it from memory' if it is already cached.

---steps in progress--
+The 'Global Environment' created by the function provides the following functionality:

+1. Set the value of the matrix - `set`
+2. Get the value of the matrix - `get`
+3. Set the value of the inverse matrix - `setinv`
+4. Get the value of the inverse matrix - `getinv`

 ```r
 makeCacheMatrix <- function(x = matrix()) {